ignaciobartol/fem-challenge-JT/README.md

 print(f"Computed length of the element: {length:.4f}")
 ```

-But this would be too costly, so we can use just numpy and define the quadratuve ourselves
+But this would be too costly, so we can use just use `numpy` and define the quadrature ourselves

 ```python
 # Gaussian quadrature points and weights for three-point rule